learnforpractice/pyeos/pyeos.md

 $ cd ~/dev/eos/build/programs/
 $ ./pyeos/pyeos
 ```
-the first three commands only need to run once.
-If everything is fine,a python interactive console shall appeal. you can type python code in the console.That's it.
-Next,let me show you what pyeos can do.
+The first three commands only need to run once.
+If everything is fine,a python interactive console shall appeal.That's it.
+Next,let us see what pyeos can do.

 # let's do some practices